Bringing a Computer to Whitman

 What kind of "not-so-new" computer is okay to bring?

-As long as the hardware is able to run at least Windows XP or Mac OS 10.4, it should be okay.
+As long as the hardware is able to run at least Windows Vista SP 2 or Mac OS 10.6, it should be okay.
 Though we don't officially support it, most modern Linux distributions should be fairly compatible with our systems, and will run quite well on older hardware.

-- For an old PC, you'll want to have at least a Pentium IV, 2GHz with 1GB RAM, running Windows XP.
+- For an old PC, you'll want to have at least a Pentium IV processor with 2GB RAM (recommend 4GB), running Windows Vista SP2.

-- For an old Macintosh, you'll want at least a Power Mac G4 with 1GB RAM, running OS X (at least version 10.4).
+- For an old Macintosh, you'll want at least an Intel processor with 2GB RAM (recommend 4GB), running OS X (at least version 10.6).

 What software will I need?